TusharPatil-98/time_series_prediction_1/README.md

 * NumPy: [Installation instructions](https://pypi.org/project/numpy/)

 ## Dataset
-The notebook uses a time series dataset, which should be provided in a CSV format.
-Ensure that the dataset is loaded correctly in the notebook and that it includes the necessary columns for training the model.
+The notebook uses a time series dataset, which will be generated in real-time.

 ## Usage
 Clone the repository: